Fruityisgood/discord.js-bot-template/README.md

 # discord.js bot template
+A template of a discord.js bot.
-A template where you can use to make your own bot
+Use this template to make a discord bot very easily.

+1.